Noble Eightfold Path: Right mindfulness

 In the vipassana movement, mindfulness (' / sammā-sati) is interpreted as "bare attention": never be absent minded, being conscious of what one is doing.
 Rupert Gethin notes that the contemporary vipassana movement interprets the Satipatthana Sutta as "describing a pure form of insight (vipassanā) meditation" for which samatha (calm) and dhyāna are not necessary.
 Yet, in pre-sectarian Buddhism, the establishment of mindfulness was placed before the practice of the Dhyāna, and associated with the abandonment of the five hindrances and the entry into the first Dhyāna.
 (Note: Gethin: "The sutta is often read today as describing a pure form of insight (vipassanā) meditation that bypasses calm (samatha) meditation and the four absorptions (dhyāna), as outlined in the description of the Buddhist path found, for example, in the Samaññaphala Sutta [...].
 The earlier tradition, however, seems not to have always read it this way, associating accomplishment in the exercise of establishing mindfulness with abandoning of the five hindrances and the first absorption.")

 The dhyāna-scheme describes mindfulness also as appearing in the third and fourth dhyāna, after initial concentration of the mind.
 (Note: Original publication: Gombrich, Richard (2007).
 "Religious Experience in Early Buddhism") Gombrich and Wynne note that, while the second dhyāna denotes a state of absorption, in the third and fourth dhyāna one comes out of this absorption, being mindfully aware of objects while being indifferent to them.
 (Note: Original publication: Gombrich, Richard (2007).
 "Religious Experience in Early Buddhism") According to Gombrich, "the later tradition has falsified the jhana by classifying them as the quintessence of the concentrated, calming kind of meditation, ignoring the other – and indeed higher – element".

 Right samadhi (unification of mind)

 Samadhi

 Samadhi (samyak-samādhi / sammā-samādhi) is a common practice or goal in Indian religions.
-The term samadhi derives from the root sam-a-dha, which means 'to collect' or 'bring together', and thus it is often translated as 'concentration' or 'unification of mind'.
+The term samadhi derives from the root sam-a-dha, which means "to collect" or "bring together".
+It is often translated as "concentration" or "unification of mind".
 In the early Buddhist texts, samadhi is also associated with the term "samatha" (calm abiding).